timrooke1991/crypto-serverless-project-aws/README.md

 This sample includes:

-* README.md - this file
+* README.md - this file - needs updating
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
 * index.js - this file contains the sample Node.js code for the web service